dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-02-18

-- Read conduminium rules and regulations
+- Read condominium rules and regulations
 - Sent Form 5 and Agreement documents to HCC179

 - [HEXAGONMI](#hexagonmi)